Complete Guide to All-Purpose Seasoning: Uses, Recipes & Buying Tips

 #3 Spiced Hummus Dip

-• Ingredients: Chickpeas, tahini, lemon juice, garlic, 1 tsp season all
+• Ingredients: Chickpeas, tahini, lemon juice, garlic, 1 tsp all-purpose seasoning

 • Blend everything in a food processor until smooth.